Azure Devops Terraform Modules Monorepo

 Before diving in, there are a few preparatory steps you need to take to ensure a smooth setup.

-NOTE: If your project security setting Limit job authorization scope to current project for non-release/release pipelines is configured to OFF then you will need to setup mentioned permissions for Project Collection Build Service (organization_name) instead of for project_name Build Service (organization_name).
+If your project security setting Limit job authorization scope to current project for non-release/release pipelines is configured to OFF then you will need to set up mentioned permissions for Project Collection Build Service (organization_name) instead of for project_name Build Service (organization_name).
 Job access token documentation

 1. Import Code: You can either commit files from my repository or import them by pasting the URL https://github.com/krukowskid/terraform-modules-monorepo-on-azure-devops` in the import wizard.